 - stay longer in on-street time-limited parking bays

 Blue Badge schemes are run by local councils.
-Most councils will let you apply for a Blue Badge online.
+Most councils will let you apply for or renew a Blue Badge on GOV.UK.

 Blue Badge holders can apply for a 100% Blue Badge discount for the London Congestion Charge, on the Transport for London website.